mashmahmood/codinggame_stealtheflag/README.md

 7. If my flag is captured, my defender will follow the carrier of *my flag*.
 8. My bots try to avoid fire of opponent bots by **Jiggling**.
 But that is *only* on few conditions.
 One condition is, if they sense our opponent is playing **aggressive** (using power ups very frequently at the beinning phase of the game).

 Note: I have not used the power up "MINE" at all.
-And I only use BFS without limit for the first turn (as there is 1000 ms to send output), but for other times, I mostly use with limited steps (as there is 50 ms to send output) ...
+And I only use BFS without limit for the first turn (as there is 1000 ms to send output), but for other times, I mostly use with limited steps (as there is 50 ms to send output).

 ### Moving on to my solution
 There are a lot of parameters to handle.